elastic/elasticsearch-js/docs/reference/advanced-config.md

 ## `ConnectionPool` [_connectionpool]

-This class is responsible for keeping in memory all the {{es}} Connection that you are using.
-There is a single Connection for every node.
+This class is responsible for keeping in memory all the {{es}} connections that you are using.
+There is a single `Connection` for every node.
 The connection pool handles the resurrection strategies and the updates of the pool.

 ```js
 const { Client, ConnectionPool } = require('@elastic/elasticsearch')